P4C and Ofsted

 A SAPERE Bronze Award School

-Judged to be a Good school by OFSTED, May 2019
+Judged to be a Good school, May 2019

 'Pupils benefit from a curriculum which seeks to provide opportunities to learn about the world beyond the immediate community.
 They are encouraged to explore big ideas through philosophy, to become resilient and able to work with others through sport, music and drama productions, and to learn about global citizenship through a wide range of charity activities.'